 - Which types of packaging are particularly relevant for you?

-Konstantin Kirsch: “Typically, it’s mainly plastic containers in 20, 25 and 60 litre sizes.”
+Konstantin Kirsch: “Typically, it’s mainly plastic containers ranging from 20 litres to 200 litres.”

 - How do your customers experience the system – do you receive feedback?